nikolasbasler/BPhage/README.md

 ---
 ### Lifestyle predictions
-`05.lifestyle_bacphlip.R`

-Bacphlip's lifestyle predictions are summed up in this script.
+`05a.lifestyle_tool_test.R`

+Comparing the predictions of Replidec's and BACPHLIP on honey bee prohages from [Bueren et al](https://peerj.com/articles/15383/) and virulent phages from the [DSMZ](https://phagedive.dsmz.de/) and [Bonilla-Rosso et al](https://www.pnas.org/doi/suppl/10.1073/pnas.2000228117).

+`05b.lifestyle_replidec.R`
+Visulaising Replidec's lifestyle predictions.
 The `classification` table is updated accordingly.

+`05c.lifestyle_bacphlip.R`
+Visulaising BACPHLIP's lifestyle predictions.
+These visualisations are not used in the paper, but the predictions are noted in the supplements and the `classification` table is updated accordingly.

 ---
 ### Host predictions